HombreLaser/OFOF1/README.md

 ## Additional info

-If you wan to know more or discuss these designs, DM on discord at bjartskular1#6913 or join my server at https://discord.gg/9wBaMWgJkv
+If you want to know more or discuss these designs, DM on discord at bjartskular1#6913 or join my server at https://discord.gg/9wBaMWgJkv

+## Changes in this fork

+The designs in this fork have been modified to accomodate 1/4 wide, 3/4 tall screws and corresponding weld nuts, which I've found easier to get a hold of.
+This results in a taller build (a couple of milimeters taller).
+The modified designs are the bottom panel and the 17 mm acryllic sidewall, found in the Sidewalls directory.